RedKenrok/go-nutt/README.md

 ### Query

-Status: in progress

 You can specify indexes on the data structure and the typed container will automatically ensure the indexes are kept up to date.
-You can then sort and paginate over this index.
+You can then query, sort, and paginate over this index.

 ```go
 type User struct {